rsennrich/ParZu/README.md

 EXAMPLE COMMANDS AND USAGE INFORMATION
 --------------------------------------

+you can use ParZu as a stand-alone script:

     echo "Das ist ein Test." | ./parzu runs preprocessing, the main parsing step and postprocessing.